GetintheLoop/painless-sqlalchemy/README.md

 # Overview

-*Note:* This section is just intended to give an overview.
-Not all functionality is described.
+*This section is just intended to give an overview.
+Not all functionality is described.*